0xRaghu/unified-mcp-manager/CONTRIBUTING.md

    ```bash
    bun run dev
    ```
-   Opens at `http://localhost:5173` with browser storage
+   Opens at `http://localhost:3000` with file-based storage

 4. **Test Built Package Locally**
    ```bash
    bun run build
    ./dist/cli.js --port 3001
    ```
-   Uses file-based storage in `~/.unified-mcp-manager/`
+   Uses the same file-based storage in `~/.unified-mcp-manager/`

+> **📁 Storage Consistency:** Both development (`bun run dev`) and production modes now use the same file-based storage location at `~/.unified-mcp-manager/`.
+This means:
+> - MCPs added in production mode will be visible in development mode
+> - Changes made during development persist when running the built package
+> - No need to re-add MCPs when switching between dev and production modes

 ## 🏗️ Project Architecture